andre-salvati/databricks-template/README.md

 Configure [Github Actions repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) DATABRICKS_HOST and DATABRICKS_TOKEN.

+### 5) enable system tables on Catalog Explorer

+        python sdk_system_tables.py

-And now you can code the transformations for each task and run unit and integration tests.
+... and now you can code the transformations for each task and run unit and integration tests.

 # Task parameters